pinoOgni/polycube-grpc-service-libraries/polycube-grpc-cpp/README.md

     * the developer decides that the Controlplane should only handle requests from the user then calls the ReadTheStream method normally
     * the developer decides that the Controlplane in addition to handling user calls, must also do something else so call the ReadTheStream method using a thread and then join

-Turning now to the methods that implement the Controlplane, they are simple C ++ methods that must mirror the logic of the service, inside which a call is made to the gRPC method of the library.
+Turning now to the methods that implement the Controlplane, they are simple C++ methods that must mirror the logic of the service, inside which a call is made to the gRPC method of the library.
 For example:
 ```
 ToPolycubed setAction(ToServiced request, PolycubeClient* polycubeclientgrpc) {